‘Disgraceful’ planning decision angers Amble residents

 Locals from Amble branded the decision “disgraceful” while one man claimed he would have to sell his home as he “could not live” next to such a development.
 The meeting’s chairman, Coun Colin Hardy, was forced to delay proceedings and ask the public to leave as tempers flared.

-The plans, brought by the Duke of Northumberland’s property company Northumberland Estates, will see 58 supported living apartments and 40 standard homes built on land at Braid Hill, north of the Gut, with access via Riverside Park.
+The plans, brought by the Duke of Northumberland’s property company Northumberland Estates, will see 58 supported living apartments and 40 standard homes built on land at Braid Hill, south of the Gut, with access via Riverside Park.

 Despite the fact the plans were recommended for approval by council planners, there had been stiff opposition from local residents.
 A total of 55 letters of objection were received – although some objectors submitted more than one letter – while Amble Town Council also objected on the grounds that the site is on a flood plain with Riverside Park suffering from sewage flooding during heavy rainfall.